-VERTICAL POSITION Bar: Move the channel waveform up and down on the screen.
+VERTICAL POSITION Knob: Move the channel waveform up and down on the screen.
 In dual-window mode, move the waveforms in both windows at the same time in a same direction.
-Two channels correspond to two bars.
+Push this knob to return waveforms to the vertical center position on the screen.
+Two channels correspond to two knobs.